coverlit/site/_posts/2025-04-23-akozma-world-was-ending.md

 <br><br>
 <br><br>
 <hr>
 Andrew Kozma’s fiction appears in Apex, ergot., and Seize the Press, while his poems appear in Strange Horizons, The Deadlands, and Contemporary Verse 2.
 His first book of poems, City of Regret, won the Zone 3 First Book Award, and his second book, Orphanotrophia, was published in 2021 by Cobalt Press.
-You can find him on Bluesky at @thedrellum.bsky.social and visit his website at <a href="https://www.andrewkozma.net">www.andrewkozma.net</a>.
+You can find him on Bluesky at <a href="@andrewkozma.net">@andrewkozma.net</a> and visit his website at <a href="https://www.andrewkozma.net">www.andrewkozma.net</a>.